adrelanos/aeternity-wiki/Aeternity-Team.md

 ## Jack Pettersson <a target="_blank" href="https://www.linkedin.com/in/jackpettersson/"><img alt="Linkedin" src="https://static.licdn.com/scds/common/u/images/logos/favicons/v1/favicon.ico" height="24" /></a>
 ##### Scientific Advisor

-Computer science and blockchain enthusiast, looking for ways to combine the two.
+Computer science and blockchain enthusiast, looking ways to combine both.
 Advocate of functional programming and expressive type systems.
 Previously worked for Synereo to develop the language and VM of their blockchain, and spent his master's thesis arguing for the use of dependent types in smart contract development.
 <table></table>

 ***